secabird/selecting_bot_challenge/README.md

 The results are:
 - overview_performance.pdf: overview tearsheet of all bots
-- 5447dd37-4788-4e1e-b714-67b00bd9f024_performance.pdf: tearsheet of the winner bot, my criteria is the best with Sortino ratio
+- 5447dd37-4788-4e1e-b714-67b00bd9f024_performance.pdf: tearsheet of the winner bot, my criteria is the bot with best Sortino ratio

 In AnomaliesHandler, after using K-means clustering to identify good time series range on some bots, we see that all good ranges start from 2020-12-08 08:55:00